generalizable-neural-performer/gnr/README.md

 ## Updates

+- [29/04/2022] SMPLx fitting toolbox and benchmark are released!
 - [26/04/2022] Code is coming soon!
 - [26/04/2022] Part of data released!
 - [26/04/2022] Techincal report released.
 - [24/04/2022] The codebase and project page are created.

 ## Upcoming Events
-- [28/04/2022] SMPLx fitting toolbox and benchmark release.

 - [01/05/2022] GeneBody Train40 release.
 - [07/05/2022] Code and pretrain model release.
 - [01/06/2022] Extended370 release.